 Advice and support

-The Climate Overshoot Commission will be informed by a group of leading international scientists, who will ensure that Commissioners have access to the latest relevant research and information.
+The Climate Overshoot Commission is assisted by a group of leading international scientists, who will ensure that Commissioners have access to the latest relevant research and information.

-A Secretariat composed of professional diplomats and academic experts will support the Commission’s work.
+A Secretariat composed of professional diplomats and academic experts supports the Commission’s work.
 It arranges logistics and organization, provides briefings to inform discussions, and assists the Commission in drafting papers on key issues.
-The Secretariat is currently hosted by the Paris Peace Forum, a civil society organisation committed to improve global governance.
-It will later become an independent entity.
+The Secretariat is hosted by the Paris Peace Forum, a civil society organisation committed to improve global governance.